erarik/AzureOptimizingMLPipeline/README.md

 ## AutoML
 We have run AutoML classification experiment using accuracy as the primary metric with experiment timeout minutes set to 30 minutes and 5 cross-validation folds.
-After 25 methods tested, the best method obtained is VotingEnsemble with an accuracy of 0.9166
+After 25 methods tested, the best model obtained is VotingEnsemble with an accuracy of 0.9166 and all hyperparameters tunned.
+We found hyperparameters to control the growth of Decision Trees (min_samples_leaf, and so on), as well as hyperparameters to control the ensemble training, such as the number of trees (n_estimators).

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**